Staggered return for secondary schools and colleges pushed back a week

 During the first week of spring term, beginning on or just after 04 January, secondary schools and colleges will focus on the rollout of rapid testing to help find asymptomatic cases.
 The provision of testing builds on the extensive protective measures already in place in schools and colleges to make them as safe as possible.

+To support the hard work of schools in delivering remote education, the department has made £4.84 million available for Oak National Academy to provide video lessons in a broad range of subjects for Reception up to Year 11.

+This provides support to schools in developing the ability to switch from classroom teaching to remote provision immediately in case of local restrictions or self-isolation.
+Specialist content for pupils with special educational needs and disabilities (SEND) is also available.
+Oak will remain a free optional resource for 2020-21.

-To support high quality remote education during this period, the government expects to deliver over 50,000 laptops and tablets to schools across the country on Monday 4 January, and over 100,000 in total during the first week of term.
-Over 1 million devices will be provided in total.
+To support high quality remote education during this period, the government expects to deliver over 50,000 laptops and tablets to schools across the country on Monday 4 January, and over 100,000 in total during the first week of term, the programme will continue to deliver devices to schools and colleges throughout this term.
+DfE provided over 560,000 laptops and tablets to schools and local authorities in 2020, so schools are well-prepared to deliver remote education.

+Over one million devices have been purchased for disadvantaged young people through this pandemic, supporting schools, colleges and students to ensure remote education is as strong as it can be.
+Government has now invested £300 million to support remote education and social care, including providing devices and internet access to pupils who need it most.

 For universities, the courses where students are eligible to return in early January have been further restricted, prioritising medical and other courses where face to face teaching is necessary, to reduce the number of students travelling over this period.
 The wider return of students currently planned for the two-week period beginning 25 January will be kept under review.